tlswg/tls13-spec/draft-ietf-tls-tls13.md

 supported by the client.
-Clients MUST NOT act upon any information found in "supported_groups" prior to successful completion of the handshake, but MAY use the information learned from a successfully completed handshake to change what groups they offer to a server in subsequent connections.
+Clients MUST NOT act upon any information found in "supported_groups" prior to successful completion of the handshake, but MAY use the information learned from a successfully completed handshake to change what groups they use in their "key_share" extension in subsequent connections.

 ### Key Share